streamdata-gallery-organizations/urban-airship/_listings/urban-airship/pushstats-get-postman.md

             "body": {
               "mode": "raw"
             },
             "description": "Bulk deletes scheduled notifications.
-If you include URLs or aliases for scheduled notifications that don’t exist or have already been sent, they will be ignored.
+If you include URLs or aliases for scheduled notifications that don???t exist or have already been sent, they will be ignored.
 Any device token in the cancel_device_tokens payload will have every notification that is sent to it removed.
 This will not prevent it from receiving scheduled notifications to tags or broadcast messages."
           },
           "response": [
             {